Living with Food Allergies

 Some foods seem like they may be related to tree nuts but are not.
 For example, water chestnuts and butternut squash are vegetables.
 Spices like nutmeg (a seed) and cinnamon (powder from tree bark) do not come from tree nuts.
 These are safe for people with a tree nut allergy.

-The FALCPA does not apply to all foods and everything that may contain nuts though.
-This means nuts could be “hidden” in products or listed under other names.
+The FALCPA does not apply to all foods and everything that may contain tree nuts though.
+This means tree nuts could be “hidden” in products or listed under other names.
 Or you may not be able to find out the exact ingredients.
-These foods and products do not have to have nuts clearly listed or labeled and may contain nuts:
+These foods and products do not have to have tree nuts clearly listed or labeled and may contain tree nuts:

-There are many different names for nuts.
-When shopping and cooking, have a list of the different names of nuts on hand to check food packages for nut ingredients.
+There are many different names for tree nuts.
+When shopping and cooking, have a list of the different names of tree nuts on hand to check food packages for tree nut ingredients.
 We have compiled a list of the different names of tree nuts below.
-You can also download and print Kids with Food Allergies’ (KFA) Guide to Managing Nut Allergy.
+You can also download and print Kids with Food Allergies’ (KFA) Guide to Managing Tree Nut Allergy.

 Tree nut names and ingredient list

-Note: This list contains all tree nuts.
+Note: This list contains food recognized as tree nuts by the FDA.
 Talk with your doctor about whether or not your child should avoid only the nuts they are allergic to or all nuts.

-All labels should be read carefully before consuming a product, even if it has been used safely in the past.
+Read all labels carefully before eating or feeding a product to your child, even if they have eaten it safely in the past.

-The following is a list of “tree nuts” recognized by the FDA.
+The following is a list of foods recognized as tree nuts by the FDA.
 If the product is an FDA-regulated food, the common tree nut name must appear on the label.
-Read all labels carefully before giving your child a product, even if your child has eaten it safely in the past.
+Read all labels carefully before giving your child a product, even if your child has safely eaten it in the past.

 Almond